AG-Philipsen/cl2qcd/CONTRIBUTING.md

 * If you are contributing for the first time, add you name and contact address (email) to the file [AUTHORS](AUTHORS.md).
 * If you create a new file, add copyright and license remarks to a comment at the top of the file (after a possible [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) and short introductory comments).
   Templates are provided below.
-  Copyright remarks should not only use the **(c)** symbol, but also the term **copyright**.
+  Copyright remarks should not only use the **(c)** symbol, but also the term **Copyright**.
 * When editing an existing file, ensure there is a copyright remark with your name.
   If there is none, add one directly below any existing copyright remarks.
-  If there is already a copyright remark with your name, ensure it contains the current name.
+  If there is already a copyright remark with your name, ensure it contains the current year.
   Otherwise add the current year.
   The years should form a comma-separated list.
   If more than two subsequent years are given, the list can be merged into a range.